 So, if the 1,300-foot index contour is running along the side of a hill, the next contour going up the hill will be the 1,320-foot line.
 The one on the downhill side of the index contour would be the 1,280.

 The advantage this gives hunters lies in showing changes in elevation.
 Because contour lines are lines of a constant elevation at set intervals, we can see how flat or steep the terrain is.
 When contours are spaced relatively far apart, the terrain is fairly flat.
 Conversely, the closer they are together the steeper the terrain.

-With this understanding we can begin to see topographical features emerge.
-For example, a series of contours forming concentric circles indicates either a pothole or a hill.
-If the elevations are dropping, it’s a pothole, with the reverse indicating a hill.
-Just that easily, we can begin to read terrain features.
+With this understanding you can begin to see topographical features emerge.
+For example, a series of contours forming concentric circles indicates either a bowl or a hill.
+If the elevations are dropping, it’s a bowl, with the reverse indicating a hill.
+Just that easily, you can begin to read terrain features.

-The more hunters study contour maps, the more their ability to “read” topography increases.
-One of the best ways to hone this skill is to simply bring contour maps out to the field.
-By tracking our position, when we run across interesting terrain features, all we have to do is look at the map to see how it’s represented.
+The more you study contour maps, the more hunting information you’ll be able to glean.
+One of the best ways to hone your skill is to take a contour map out to the field.
+By tracking your position when you run across interesting terrain features, you can look at the map to see how it’s represented.

-From there, we can begin looking for subtle differences in individual features.
+From there, you can begin to look for subtle differences in individual features.
 For example, after comparing several dry washes, it becomes much easier to use contours to tell whether it possesses sharp banks that impede deer crossing.
-You’re now on your way to becoming a map-reading expert.

 While even the best map reader should validate potential stand sites by foot scouting, maps provide a powerful head start.
 They enable a hunter to analyze deer habitat and generate a checklist of potential stand sites before stepping foot in the woods.